 Mini split systems work largely the same as central air, except for one major difference.
 While “central air” is a term used to describe air conditioning throughout the entire home, mini “split systems” are used primarily for cooling (and sometimes auxiliary heating) singular areas, such as one room.
-Mini split systems can be used either as a supplementary OR primary sources of cooling.
+Mini Splits can be used either as supplementary OR primary sources of cooling.

 Another great purpose is for homeowners who wish to put an addition to their home.
 Since no venting is required in a mini split system, the new addition will not need more venting added.
 A nice feature of the mini split system is that multiple heads can be added throughout the home and attached to the one outside condenser (as long as it is large enough to handle more square feet of area inside the home).